 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 50D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 50D (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 50D and the 80D have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the 80D have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 50D Manual (free pdf) or the online Canon 80D Manual.
+Further information on the features and operation of the 50D and 80D can be found, respectively, in the Canon 50D Manual (free pdf) or the online Canon 80D Manual.